Child Safeguarding Statement and Risk Assessment

 • In accordance with the Children First Act 2015 and the Addendum to Children First (2019), the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
 A written assessment setting out the areas of risk identified and the school’s procedures for managing those risks is included with the Child Safeguarding Statement.

-• The various procedures referred to in this Statement can be accessed via the school’s website, the DE website or will be made available on request by the school.
+• The various procedures referred to in this Statement can be accessed via the school’s website, the gov.ie website or will be made available on request by the school.

 Note: The above is not intended as an exhaustive list.
 Individual Boards of Management shall also include in this section such other procedures/measures that are of relevance to the school in question.